Gelman Family Law Lawyers

 • The right to time off from work to raise his child

-Child custody is based on several factors, including the best interest of the child.
-Parenthood may be more suited to one parent than the other.
-If this is the case, the court may need to step in and decide on the best custody and visitation arrangements.
-A father will need to provide evidence to satisfy the court regarding your involvement in the child’s life.
+Depending on the situation, a court may find that parenthood is more suited to one parent than the other.
+If this is the case, the court may need to step in and decide on custody and visitation arrangements.

 Whenever a father is going into court for a custody battle, it is best to remember these valuable tips to win custody of a child: